 A Strange Fish of the Deep Ocean

 The frilled shark is a fascinating and very strange fish that looks more like an eel than a shark.
 It has a wide head with a huge mouth and a long, slender body.
-Frilled sharks are sometimes called “living fossils” because they’re thought to be very similar to a prehistoric ancestor which lived eighty million years ago.
+Frilled sharks are sometimes called “living fossils” because they’re thought to be very similar to a prehistoric ancestor that lived eighty million years ago.

 The mouth of the frilled shark is located at the end of the body instead of behind the tip of the snout as in most other sharks.
-The first pair of gill slits are especially long, extending from the sides of the body to underneath the throat.
+The first pair of gill slits are especially long and extend from the sides of the body to underneath the throat.
 The gills have frilly structures on their edges, giving the shark its name.

 Frilled sharks spend most of their time in deep water close to the sea bottom.
 Some people suggest that this shark is the basis of the sea serpent legends.
-It has the right shape to be mistaken for a sea serpent but it isn’t long enough, since it reaches a maximum length of only just under two meters (about six and a half feet).
+It has the right shape to be mistaken for a sea serpent.
+It isn’t long enough, however, since it reaches a maximum length of only just under two meters (about six and a half feet).
 Many facts about the life of the shark are still unknown.

 The frilled shark (Chlamydoselachus anguineus) is also known as the frill shark and the lizard shark.
 Its species name means "snake-like" in Latin.
 Unfortunately, the animal in the video above was sick or injured and didn't live for long after she was discovered.